-This Ask-the-Experts Video was sponsored in part through support from Dova Pharmaceuticals.
+This Ask-the-Experts Video series on ITP was sponsored in part through support from Dova Pharmaceuticals.

 FWGBD has collected the best-in-class resources to guide providers in their diagnosis, treatment, and management of patients with ITP.
 The resources, gathered with input from clinical experts, is intended to support providers in developing their knowledge base related to this often difficult to manage disease.